0

 Rules That Were Not Followed

-In accounts from people who spent years inside the movement’s central apparatus, Shabbat and kashrut appear as a long-running pattern of nonobservance, not an isolated breach.
+People who spent years inside the movement’s central operation describe Shabbat and kashrut as a long-running pattern of nonobservance, not an isolated breach.
 Outwardly, the organization imitated strict traditional discipline.
-Internally, technology, kitchens, travel, and media production answered to the apparatus rather than to religious limits.
+Internally, technology, kitchens, travel, and media production answered to management priorities rather than religious limits.
 Shabbat did not stop the work, and kashrut was not an internal boundary.

-The internal mechanism was practical.
+The reason was practical.
 Most international students were not religious Jews and did not know kashrut as a binding system.
 According to testimony gathered by the project, students and kitchen workers from the former post-Soviet space brought their own food to congresses, including lard, and ate it in closed groups as part of shared daily life and “connection.”
-For the apparatus, this was not a malfunction: free labor, logistics, the kitchen, and the movement’s expansion mattered more than the religious boundary publicly displayed as part of its authority.
+For management, this was not a breakdown: free labor, logistics, the kitchen, and the movement’s expansion mattered more than the religious boundary publicly displayed as part of its authority.

-The same logic is visible outside Israel.
+The same rule of convenience is visible outside Israel.
 During Laitman’s foreign tours, once the immediate Israeli audience disappeared, familiar religious markers, including the kippah, could disappear with it.
-Photographs from international trips record that contrast: the outer form changes depending on which image will be better received by a particular audience at a particular moment.
+Photographs from international trips record that contrast: the outer form changes according to the image likely to work for a particular audience at a particular moment.

 Laitman during a trip abroad